Tatiana Vishnevskaya: Cultural contribution

 Tatiana and Moscow mayor Sergey Sobyanin participated in the formation and opening of Russian TV channel Moscow 24.
 She presented news on the first federal business channel RBC-TV.
 She took part in the economic forums in Davos and St. Petersburg with top officials.

 Tatiana Vishnevskaya has worked for a long time at the strengthening economic and cultural relations between Russia and the countries of the Middle East, in particular, the UAE.
 In the Emirates was awarded by the ambassador and the consul of the Russian Federation, as well as by other diplomats and military attachés.

 Held numerous ambassadorial events.
 Constantly participated in the activities of the ruling family of United Arab Emirates.
 Created authorial programs with their participation that further contributed to the strengthening of the relations between the countries.
 In 2016 hosted Balkan & GCC Athletics Awards2016 under the patronage of Sheikh Ahmad bin Mohammad bin Hasher Al Maktoum, shooter from the United Arab Emirates, who won the first ever Olympic medal for his country.

 Tatiana was invited as VIP media person to Dubai International Film Festival in 2016 to highlight and represent the activity of Festival with all of the international and Arab film professionals, Oscars, Golden Globes and BAFTAs winners.

 Sheikha Hend Al-Qasimi, who in turn is a diplomat, Cultural Ambassador of the UAE and also a member of the ruling family of Sharjah, wrote about the cultural contribution of Tatiana Vishnevskaya.

 TV Projects

 Synchronizes commercials on the radio and TV of banking services, security systems and restaurants.

 2016 — participated in TV project “The Lady and the Peasant” in the international season on Ukrainian channel "TET”.

 June 2016 — was invited to the project "From Ladette to Lady" on TV channel “Novyi Kanal“ as an Independent Expert and Judge.

-2017 — the authorial project "The Magnificent East with Tatiana Vishnevskaya" was launched on the Ukrainian TV channel "City Life".
+2017 — the authorial project "The Magnificent East with Tatiana"™️ was launched on the Ukrainian TV channel "City Life".